THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 ![Catalina with working Graphics Acceleration](/images/Catalina.jpeg)

-*CRITICAL ISSUE WARNING*
+## *CRITICAL ISSUE WARNING*
-fans only work after a warm boot from either linux or windows...if u dont want to worry about your device over heating then only enter macos after restarting from either of those operating systems until the issue is fixed!!!
+## fan only works after a warm boot from either linux or windows...if u dont want to worry about your device over heating then only enter macos after restarting from either of those operating systems until the issue is fixed!!!

 ##  Basic Usage